 Here are some questions for your team: Why should someone who doesn’t know Jesus come to our church?
 How can you get a starting point for spiritual conversations with unchurched people in your community?
 What are some ways to get your community talking about your church?
 How can you help your own church folks get excited about “making a splash in the community?”

 On a practical level, here’s a list of ideas to get the community to know who you are!

 - Offer to decorate the teachers lounge and provide refreshments for teachers at the local schools.

-- Work with the city to set up a festival of some kind.
-Make it big enough to close off a street or two.
+- Work with the city to set up a festival or help with one.

 - Set up a children’s parade during your homecoming event.

 - Utilize all the free publicity you can arrange to get – including a great plan for social media presence.

 - Host special Sundays for community workers – firemen, police, teachers, etc.

 - Put banners in front of your building.

 - Set up a booth at every community festival you can be a part of.

 - Host a work day at the park.